 What’s Chitabe really like?

 Staying at Chitabe you are seriously deep in the bush.
 Your morning coffee’s tucked away in a baboon-proof box, ground squirrels scamper along the walkways and kudus browse the branches down below.
 The feel’s very much of a cosy bush camp.
 At Chitabe meals are wholesome and communal, sharing safari tales each evening over flickering lantern light, and guests stay in large, comfortable canvas safari tents with a bathroom tucked away at the back and an outdoor shower looking out towards the floodplain.
 Back in the main area there’s a pool (an absolute godsend in the baking heat of summer), a loo with a serious view and a small library where you can hideaway if you want a few hours of peace and quiet.
+Lastly, if you have eaten too much delicious safari food, Chitabe also has a small gym.

 What can I do at Chitabe?